The Most Beautiful: Production

-According to Stephen Prince, Akira Kurosawa had been chosen by the navy to direct an action film about Zero fighter planes.
-But by 1943, he thought it unlikely that the navy would spare planes for a film as it was becoming clear that Japan would lose the war.
-So Kurosawa made this "patriotic morale booster" instead.
+According to Stephen Prince, Akira Kurosawa had been chosen by the navy to direct an action film about Zero fighter planes, but by 1943 he thought it unlikely that the navy would spare planes for a film as it was becoming clear that Japan would lose the war.
+Instead Kurosawa made this "patriotic morale booster".
 The director shot The Most Beautiful with a "semidocumentary approach."
 It was filmed on-location at the Nippon Kogaku factory in Hiratsuka, where he had the actresses live, work, and form a fife and drum corps.

 Actress Yoko Yaguchi clashed over the alleged ways Kurosawa treated the actors.
 However, the pair found a connection, despite these clashes, and married in 1945.
 Although Prince writes that Kurosawa later chastised himself for doing so little to resist Japan's descent into militarism, the director also remarked that, of all his films, The Most Beautiful was dearest to him.